Warriors Orochi 2

 Warriors Orochi 2, known in Japan as Musō Orochi: Rebirth of the Demon Lord (無双OROCHI 魔王再臨, Musō Orochi: Maō Sairin), is a 2008 video game developed by Koei and Omega Force for the PlayStation 2.
 It is the sequel to Warriors Orochi, a crossover video game of the Dynasty Warriors and Samurai Warriors series.
-The game was released on September 23 in North America and September 19 in Europe.
-A version for the Xbox 360 was released on September 4, 2008 in Japan, and alongside the PS2 releases in North America and Europe.
+The game was released in September for North America and Europe.
+A version for the Xbox 360 was released on September 4 in Japan.
 A PlayStation Portable version has been released in Japan, North America and Europe.

 Plot

 The game starts with the defeat of Orochi at the end of the first game, the new land consisting of the warriors from the Three Kingdoms Era of China and the Warring States period of Japan found peace.
 It was, however, not destined to last.
 Former officers under the Orochi army broke away and formed their own armies, while others not affiliated with Orochi began to create armies of their own as well.
 All the while, an evil plot is in motion behind the scenes, to revive the greatest evil the world has ever known: Orochi himself.